minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

-2. Run the command on primary and standby database to enable the data guard broker.
+2. Run the command on primary and standby database in sqlplus as sysdba to enable the data guard broker.

    - From on-premise side,